microsoft/TACO/src/taco-cli/README.md

 ﻿# TACO CLI

-The Tools for Apache Cordova (“TACO” for short) provide a set of command line utilities that make hybrid app development easier, friendlier, and faster.
+The Tools for Apache Cordova ("TACO" for short) provide a set of command line utilities that make hybrid app development easier, friendlier, and faster.

 ## Getting Started
-You need to first do an install of our package:
+You need to first install our package:

 ```sh
 npm -g install taco-cli